Learn 2 Ride FAQs

 Q: My friend/partner/children also want to learn to ride?
 Can we schedule a group lesson?

-A: Yes, but we don’t recommend it.
+A: We don’t recommend it.
 It is difficult enough for students to focus on what they need to do to improve without worrying about what someone else is doing.
 Not only is sharing a lesson potentially distracting to the student, it also means the instructor’s attention will be divided between the students.
 In most cases, the lessons work best one-on-one.
 There are exceptions to this as some students are especially supportive of each other and/or will learn best from watching someone else contend with the same challenges.
 You know yourself/your friend/partner/children best.
-If you think your group is the exception, we’ll facilitate that group lesson.

 Q: Can I bring my friend/partner/child to watch my lesson?